 Chromaticism enters the picture when music departs from a written key signature.
 Most interesting music is chromatic to some degree.
 One way of introducing chromaticism is by moving between successive classical modes.
 The idea is to establish a mode via a melody line, a core harmonic sequence, or both, before going on to the next mode.
-For example, the //I-//M mode sequence is established harmonically by the core anchor line I-I-M-M. Harmonic resolution in the first mode occurs before going on to the next mode.
+For example, the //I-//M mode sequence is established harmonically by the core anchor line I-I-M-I-M-M. Harmonic resolution in the first mode occurs before going on to the next mode.

-Changes jazz musicians have come to call "Rhythm Changes." because they were inspired by Gershwin's I Got Rhythm, modify such changes by keeping only the tritones.
-For example, the sequence I-I-M-D-A-I-M underlies a chord progression in one passage of the Gershwin piece.
-The passage is in the Ionian mode with ornamental M-D-A tritones voiced in the mode.
+Changes jazz musicians have come to call "Rhythm Changes," because they were inspired by Gershwin's I Got Rhythm, keep only the tritones of successive modes as a basis for ornamental chords.
+For example, the sequence I-I-(M-D-A)-I-M underlies a chord progression in one passage of the Gershwin piece.
+The passage is in the Ionian mode with ornamental M-D-A tritones voiced in the mode as altered or extended dominant-seventh chords.